AdsJumbo/AdsJumbo.com/README.md

 <p><img src="https://adsjumbo.com/info/adsjumbo-xaml.png"  width="550" alt=""></p>

 # Step 3: Submit the App to the Review process
+Hit the button "Request Activation"</br>
-This step takes few hours, after that your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!
+When your game is approved, your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!

 # Supporting Ad Sizes:
 Banner Ads: